manuka/structured-elements/README.md

 ## Setup

-Once installed, you'll need to set up a local API in your application.
-This is a file that you'll import throughout your application, so put it somewhere easy to reference like `lib/models.ts`.
+Once installed, we'll need to set up a local API in our application.
+This is a file that we'll import throughout the application, so put it somewhere easy to reference like `lib/models.ts`.

 An example API file: